lenscas/tealr/README.md

 ## Teal integration

-The [teal](https://github.com/teal-language/tl) language is basically just a statically typed variant of lua and can even be made to run in the lua vm without compiling to lua first.
+The [teal](https://github.com/teal-language/tl) language is a statically typed variant of lua and can even be made to run in the lua vm without compiling to lua first.

 As a result of this and `tealr`'s focus on enabling a richer typed api causes the 2 projects to work well together.
 However, to further help bind the 2 projects, `tealr` contains some extra helpers for those that want to use teal.